DonsetPG/ReinforcementLearning/README.md

  - After that, I used openAI implementation of A3C, and several projects on GitHub to make my own implementation of A3C, working with gym and handmade environments.
 An example of an Agent on codingame : https://www.codingame.com/replay/349814097.
 (My running bot on the website is not currently using RL but a Genetic Algorithm I am currently working on, since it is based on another players code for the most part)

  - I am currently working on implementing Rainbow, and a new kind of RL algorithm, using MCTS to help the action space exploration (in addition to the entropy we use in the policy exploration).

+ ## Sources :

+ - for the rainbow implementation : [Paper from Deepmind](https://arxiv.org/pdf/1710.02298.pdf) and [GitHub repo](https://github.com/Kaixhin/Rainbow) from Kaixhin.